What are Systemic Constellations?

 *Upcoming 2024 Workshops:*

---> Family Constellations Closed Group: Mahab Kazmi and I will be running a closed constellation group limited to 20 participants throughout 2024.
-If you would like to register your interest, please email me here.
+--> 2024 Constellation Circle: Mahab Kazmi and I will be running a closed constellation group limited to 20 participants throughout 2024.
+If you would like to book a place in the circle, please find more information here.

 --> My annual Trauma and the Field Workshop will be co-hosted with the Centre for Systemic Constellations in November 2024.
 It will be 2-days long, in person, in central London.
 I will be focusing on how to use constellation work and somatic trauma therapy to work with habits, patterns, symptoms and syndromes.
-If you would like to register your interest, please email me here.
+If you would like to register your interest, please find more information here.

 Contact Donate Newsletter Terms & Conditions Privacy Policy